MatthewDailey/selbi-v2/Selbi/README.md

 - `npm i --save-dev react-addons-test-utils`
 - `npm i --save-dev react-dom`

+In addition, to transpile React Native modules for test, it's important that you run `mocha` with the `--require tests/setup.js`.
+The `node_modules` to transpile are listed in `modulesToCompile`.

+This is cheifly necessary for the `react-native-material-kit` dependency.

 Redux
 -----
 To manage data in a complex application we use